flashlightministries/oilforlight/_random/2017-11-08-atheist-patheos-1.md

 permalink: "/atheist-patheos-1"
 ---

-We were talking about proof, evidence and the existential viability of spirit from a materialist perspective -- and now you've jumped to well-worn hobbyhorse of questioning God's righteousness based on Mosaic law.
+We were talking about proof, evidence and the existential viability of spirit from a materialist perspective -- and now you've jumped to the well-worn hobbyhorse of questioning God's righteousness based on Mosaic law.

 We'll go ahead and follow this new direction, since it may edify others.